knoxa/knoxa.github.io/dialogue.md

 ### Strings and spans
 A string is a sequence of characters.
-A span is a string at a particular locuation in a document.
+A span is a string at a particular location in a document.
 The same string appearing at two different location in a document is two different spans.
 When we use Baleen OWL to express the results of NLP, we're dealing with spans.
 When we argue, we're dealing with strings.
 The assumption in taking this step is that the character sequence in the string means the same as that in the span it came from.
 In other words, we assume the character sequence has the same meaning wherever it might be used in the document.
 This will be true for proper names, and likely false for things pronouns.
 We won't worry much about this because arguments can still be made - and if they're ambigous or unclear, they can be criticized.

 We can nevertheless construct arguments where the URI's of premises and conclusions are those of Baleen classes.